24/7 Customer Support

 By Process Technology

-However, there are certain challenges which hampers the growth of this market, which include lengthy validation process.
+However, certain challenges hamper the growth of this market, which include a lengthy validation process.
 Although there is a high demand for medical products and devices, manufacturers are facing various regulatory constraints due to manifold regulations set by the US Food and Drug Administration.
-Moreover, lifespan of membrane used in different medical applications is limited and, therefore, they need to be replaced due to which people rarely prefer this treatment option.
+Moreover, the lifespan of membranes used in different medical applications is limited and, therefore, they need to be replaced due to which people rarely prefer this treatment option.

-The global medical membrane market for pharmaceutical filtration is the dominating application due to increasing incidences of diseases, advancement in medicines and growing pharmaceutical and healthcare industry.
-By material type, PSU & PESU dominate the medical membranes market as these possess excellent thermal and mechanical properties and widely used in medical applications and waste-treatment membranes.
-Nanofiltration only reject multivalent ions and also greatly reduce the operating pressures which makes it preferred process technology in the market.
+The global medical membrane market for pharmaceutical filtration is the dominating application due to increasing incidences of diseases, advancement in medicines, and the growing pharmaceutical and healthcare industry.
+By material type, PSU & PESU dominate the medical membranes market as these possess excellent thermal and mechanical properties and are widely used in medical applications and waste-treatment membranes.
+Nanofiltration only rejects multivalent ions and also greatly reduces the operating pressures which makes it the preferred process technology in the market.

-Developing a potential product for commercialization is an approach to minimize the uncertainty and maximize the growth.
-Several key players involved in the commercialization and development of medical membranes are Asahi Kasei, Pall Corporation, 3M, Merck Millipore, Koch Membrane Systems and GE Healthcare among others.
+Developing a potential product for commercialization is an approach to minimize uncertainty and maximize growth.
+Several key players involved in the commercialization and development of medical membranes are Asahi Kasei, Pall Corporation, 3M, Merck Millipore, Koch Membrane Systems, and GE Healthcare among others.